Panel Debate and Youth in Action Awards Ceremony in Brussels of 31 May 2013, hosted by Commissioner Vassiliou

-The sixth edition of European Youth Week (EYW2013) will be celebrated across Europe during the week of 26 May – 2 June 2013.
-EYW2013 will consist of a broad range of events and activities to be organised in all 33 countries participating in the EU’s Youth in Action (YiA) programme, where the coordination and organisation of events has been entrusted to the National Agencies of the YiA.
+The sixth edition of European Youth Week (EYW2013) was celebrated across Europe during the week of 26 May – 2 June 2013.
+EYW2013 consisted of a broad range of events and activities to in all 33 countries participating in the EU’s Youth in Action (YiA) programme, where the coordination and organisation of events was entrusted to the National Agencies of the YiA.

-Highlighting the YiA programme is a focal point of the EYW2013.
-The event offers an opportunity to showcase the successful implementation of the programme, before it is succeeded by a new programme in favour of youth in 2014.
-The active citizenship of young people is a further theme of the EYW2013, which will also focus on the participation of young people in society and in the 2014 elections to the European Parliament.
+Highlighting the YiA programme was a focal point of the EYW2013.
+The event offered an opportunity to showcase the successful implementation of the programme, before it is succeeded by a new programme in favour of youth in 2014.
+The active citizenship of young people was a further theme of the EYW2013, which also focused on the participation of young people in society and in the 2014 elections to the European Parliament.

-In Brussels, Commissioner Vassiliou will host a high profile event on 31st May that will celebrate the 25th anniversary of EU youth programmes.
-The event will include a political debate and an awards ceremony for outstanding projects supported by the YiA programme.
-The debate will follow the screening of a video depicting the history and achievements of EU youth programmes and will explore the value of youth participation, both for young people themselves and in shaping communities and society at large.
-The event will conclude with a ceremony to present awards to outstanding YiA projects, which have been nominated by all countries participating in the programme and selected by a jury composed of representatives of EU institutions and the European Youth Forum.
+In Brussels, Commissioner Vassiliou hosted a high profile event on 31st May that celebrated the 25th anniversary of EU youth programmes.
+The event included a political debate and an awards ceremony for outstanding projects supported by the YiA programme.
+The debate followed the screening of a video depicting the history and achievements of EU youth programmes and explored the value of youth participation, both for young people themselves and in shaping communities and society at large.
+The event concluded with a ceremony to present awards to outstanding YiA projects, which were nominated by all countries participating in the programme and selected by a jury composed of representatives of EU institutions and the European Youth Forum.

-The European Commission will also host a conference in Brussels linked to the EU’s on-going Structured Dialogue with young people and youth organisations.
-This conference will mark the start of a review of this unique process and will gather representatives of all the National Working Groups, who manage the participatory process in the EU’s 27 Member States.
-The conference will share best practice in conducting Structured Dialogue and will draw up conclusions on its future development and conduct.
+The European Commission also hosted a conference in Brussels linked to the EU’s on-going Structured Dialogue with young people and youth organisations.
+This conference marked the start of a review of this unique process and gathered representatives of all the National Working Groups, who manage the participatory process in the EU’s 27 Member States.
+The conference shared best practice in conducting Structured Dialogue and drew up conclusions on its future development and conduct.